aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 <small>Click the image to navigate to the full WebPageTest results</small>

-Two things to spot in this Firefox waterfall chart:
+Two things stand out in this Firefox waterfall chart:

 1. there is no request to `ocsp2.globalsign.com` 🤔
 2. the first request to `https://www-t-mobile.nl/` has a TLS handshake time of 2 seconds 😦

+HERE

 1 this is a WPT thing and 2 shows Firefox' soft-fail-after-2-seconds policy.